Dallas Product Liability Lawyer

 Civil claims of this type filed in Dallas are heard in the county district courts.
 The primary venue is George L. Allen Sr. Courts Building, 600 Commerce St, Dallas, TX 75202.
 Our attorneys practice regularly in these courts and are familiar with the local procedures and scheduling norms.

-Trauma care in Dallas is concentrated at facilities including Parkland Memorial Hospital (Level I Trauma Center), Baylor University Medical Center, UT Southwestern Medical Center.
-Common injuries treated at these centers include Burns from products that overheat, explode, or ignite, Traumatic injuries from defective automotive safety equipment, Adverse drug reactions and side effects from dangerous medications.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The Dallas medical network handling acute injuries from incidents like this one centers around Parkland Memorial Hospital (Level I Trauma Center), Baylor University Medical Center, and UT Southwestern Medical Center.
+Diagnoses we see again and again in these intake records include Burns from products that overheat, explode, or ignite, Traumatic injuries from defective automotive safety equipment, and Adverse drug reactions and side effects from dangerous medications.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 Texas Civil Practice and Remedies Code Section 16.003 sets a two-year statute of limitations on most personal injury claims.
 The clock usually starts on the date of injury.
 Exceptions apply for minors, discovery-rule cases, and claims against government entities.
 Consult an attorney promptly to preserve your options.